Hugo Andreae explains why the Sunseeker Superhawk 55 is one the most hotly anticipated new boats of 2023...

-Sunseeker has revealed its first all-new Superhawk in more than a decade, with the Superhawk 55, which will mark a spectacular return to the open-cruiser market.
+As the first all-new Superhawk in more than a decade, the launch of the Superhawk 55 will mark a spectacular return to the open-cruiser market.

 With its sharp new look, the Sunseeker Superhawk 55 will see the British yard return to a focus on sporty handling that we haven’t seen since the Superhawk 43 disappeared from the British yard’s books back in 2009.